Electricity transmission and distribution networks for newbies

 Transmission and distribution networks

-The intermediate size circuits and substations, like the spokes on the web, are the 33,000 volts (33kV), 66,000 volts (66kV) and 132,000 volts (132kV) network – collectively termed Extra-High Voltage, or EHV.
+The intermediate size circuits and substations, like the spokes on the web, are the 33,000 volts (33kV), 66,000 volts (66kV) and 132,000 volts (132kV) distribution network – collectively termed Extra-High Voltage, or EHV.
 These are operated by the Distribution Network Operators, or DNOs.

 The smaller networks, like the fine spiral of strands in the web, are the 11,000 volt (11kV), 6,600 volt (6.6kV) network.
 Collectively termed high-voltage, or HV these are the lower voltage circuits and substations, typically connecting into people’s homes and businesses operated by the DNOs.